-On this page: Who is a cancer survivor? | Finding a 'new normal' | Adjusting to the 'new normal' | Misconceptions about treatment ending | Key points
+On this page: Who is a cancer survivor? | Finding a 'new normal'

 Who is a cancer survivor?

-Finding a 'new normal'
+Finding a "new normal"

-Adjusting to the ‘new normal’
+Adjusting to the new normal

-People often feel both excited and anxious when treatment ends.
+- You may feel both excited and anxious when treatment ends.
 You may need time to stop and reflect on what has happened before you can think about the future.

 - On the outside, you may look normal and healthy.
 But on the inside you may still be recovering physically and emotionally.

-- Your family and friends may not fully understand what you've been through, or realise that the cancer experience doesn't necessarily stop when treatment ends.
+- Your family and friends may not fully understand what you've been through, or realise that the cancer experience doesn't stop when treatment ends.

 A life-changing experience

-I should be over it
+I should be back to normal

 I should feel well